IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 And each panel can have its own [`SafeArea`](TTIVI_INDIGO_API).

-With _safe area_, in the example above, the map display home panel can use this information to make sure the chevron isn't shown underneath the process panel, by moving it upwards.
+With _safe area_, in the example above, the map display home panel can use this information to make sure the chevron isn't shown underneath the main process panel, by moving it upwards.
 When doing so, the home panel must still draw the map outside of the safe area because that area might not be covered in its entirety.
-For example, the process panel has space on either side where the map is still visible.
+For example, the main process panel has space on either side where the map is still visible.

 ## System UI services